 To help strengthen this regional network of next generation leaders, the Weingart Foundation is investing in a pilot of the John W. Mack Movement Building Fellows program, named after the late civic leader who began his lifelong career as a movement leader through student activism during the civil rights movement.
 This program will help emerging leaders develop their adaptive leadership skills, hone their leadership stance, improve their ability to develop more effective campaign strategies, and better access resources that support them as leaders of movement building organizations.

-Twelve emerging leaders will be selected for the pilot cohort of the John W. Mack Movement Building Fellows program.
+Twelve emerging leaders were selected for the pilot cohort of the John W. Mack Movement Building Fellows program.
 The initial cohort will focus on leaders from nonprofits operating primarily in Los Angeles County.
 The components of the fellowship are:

-- Each Fellow will engage in leadership development training, peer learning and coaching support through a series of three overnight retreats, four Learning Days and individualized coaching sessions scheduled over an 18-month period;
+- Each Fellow engages in leadership development training, peer learning and coaching support through a series of three overnight retreats, four Learning Days and individualized coaching sessions scheduled over an 18-month period;

-- The program will be facilitated by experienced movement builders and Fellows will have the opportunity to co-design portions of the curriculum;
+- The program is facilitated by experienced movement builders and Fellows will have the opportunity to co-design portions of the curriculum;

-- Each Fellow will also have access to up to 40 hours of professional coaching (valued at more than $6,500) during the program; and
+- Each Fellow has access to up to 40 hours of professional coaching (valued at more than $6,500) during the program; and

-- An Unrestricted Operating Support grant of $25,000 will be awarded to each Fellow’s organization to help compensate it for the Fellow’s time away from the office during program activities and support the organization’s internal leadership development practices.
+- An Unrestricted Operating Support grant of $25,000 is awarded to each Fellow’s organization to help compensate it for the Fellow’s time away from the office during program activities and support the organization’s internal leadership development practices.